Pea galaxy: Description

 GPs are the least massive and most actively star-forming galaxies in the local universe.
-"These galaxies would have been normal in the early Universe, but we just don’t see such active galaxies today", said Kevin Schawinski.
+"These galaxies would have been normal in the early Universe, but we just don't see such active galaxies today", said astrophysicist Dr. Kevin Schawinski.
 "Understanding the Green Peas may tell us something about how stars were formed in the early Universe and how galaxies evolve".

-GPs exist at a time when the universe was three-quarters of its present age and so are clues as to how galaxy formation and evolution took place in the early universe.
+GPs exist at a time when the universe was three-quarters of its current age and so are clues as to how galaxy formation and evolution took place in the early universe.
 With the publication of Amorin's GTC paper in February 2012, it is now thought that GPs might be old galaxies having formed most of their stellar mass several billion years ago.
 Old stars have been spectroscopically confirmed in one of the three galaxies in the study by the presence of magnesium.